This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Mindful wellbeing and your relationships

 How do you feel after a fight or confrontation with a loved one?
 Anxious?
 On edge?
-In theory these alterations are infrequent and are a necessary part of living in a community.
+In theory, these alterations are infrequent and are a necessary part of living in a community.
 They act as checks and balances as we navigate different opinions and values.

 "Choosing to spend the majority of your time with people who uplift you while making you feel refreshed and energised is a fantastic place to start."

 Be conscious of how you feel after an interaction with someone.
 Are you uptight, sad, angry, frustrated or unfulfilled?
-Or are you happy, upbeat, energised, fulfilled, content or joyous?
+Or are you happy, upbeat, energised, fulfilled, content or joyful?
 Seek out people that provide you with the latter!

-Mindful Wellbeing and your Spirituality
+Mindful Well-being and your Spirituality

-Sometimes when working with clients there isn’t a lot you can say or do to reduce the stress they feel.
-Sometimes they have lost a child, can’t conceive a baby, have recently divorced or are struggling through unimaginable hardship.
+Sometimes when working with clients, there isn’t a lot you can say or do to reduce the stress they feel.
+Sometimes they have lost a child, can’t conceive a baby, have recently divorced, or are struggling through unimaginable hardship.

-In these situations I find it incredibly important to have an empowering spiritual model so you can release those stressors onto your spiritual beliefs or practices to remove the physiological stress from the individual themselves.
+In these situations, I find it incredibly important to have an empowering spiritual model so you can release those stressors onto your spiritual beliefs or practices to remove the physiological stress from the individual themselves.

 This doesn’t have to be a religious belief, or belief in a higher power.
-It can simply be knowing that when you feel overwhelmed or overcome you have a practice or a place you like to go to relieve that stress.
+It can simply be knowing that when you feel overwhelmed or overcome, you have a practice or a place you like to go to relieve that stress.

-For some people it’s yoga or meditation.
-For others it’s walking in nature.
+For some people, it’s yoga or meditation.
+For others, it’s walking in nature.

 In Japan studies have demonstrated that exposure to nature positively creates calming neuro-psychological effects through changes in the nervous system.
 In addition, the level of the hormone serum adiponectin is also increased.

 Every study conducted so far has demonstrated reductions in stress, anger, anxiety, depression and sleeplessness amongst the subjects who have participated.
-In Japan there are now 48 accredited Shinrin Yoku - or nature therapy - forests.
+In Japan there are now 48 accredited Shinrin Yoku, or nature therapy, forests.

 Mindful wellbeing and your relationship to time